-GASB Statement No. 87, Leases - The primary objective of this Statement is to increase the usefulness of governments' financial statement by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+GASB issued Statement No. 87, Leases

+The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2019.
-Earlier application is encouraged.
-The District is currently evaluating the impact on the financial statements and ensuring the required data will be available for disclosure.
+Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The requirements of this statement are effective for the fiscal year ending June 30, 2021.
+The District doesn't believe this statement will have a significant impact on the District's financial statements.